 Strong drive to continue learning throughout your career

 Becoming a doctor is a lengthy process.
-Medical practitioners in Australia have to fulfil specific education and training requirements before commencing independent practice, like starting medical school, completing internships, going through speciality training, and more.
+Medical practitioners in Australia must fulfil specific education and training requirements before commencing independent practice, like starting medical school, completing internships, going through speciality training, and more.

-This may take between 9 to 16 years (or even more), depending on the speciality you choose and how much time it takes you to satisfy in-training requirements.
+This may take between 9 to 16 years (or even more), depending on the speciality you choose and how long it takes to satisfy in-training requirements.

 To be a doctor in Australia is a real struggle as it involves more than ten years of education and training.
-Besides, with extended hours of studying and residency, and extremely hectic work conditions, you might have to make personal sacrifices.
+Besides, you might have to make personal sacrifices with extended hours of studying and residency and extremely hectic work conditions.

-In the end, it’s all worth it because the quality of life and job satisfaction is high in this career.
+Ultimately, it's all worth it because this career's quality of life and job satisfaction is high.

 7. How Much Do Doctors Earn in Australia?

 Being a doctor is one of the highest-paid professions in Australia.
-The salary of a doctor may vary, depending on the qualification, speciality, years of experience, and work hours.
+A doctor's salary may vary depending on qualifications, specialities, years of experience, and work hours.

 According to PayScale, the average annual salary of a doctor may range somewhere between AU$78,000 to AU$166,000.